The legals are straightforward, and shouldn't stop any one from going on or hosting a placement

 In most countries:

-Young people on placements are considered like normal employees of the host, so a company’s normal policies are sufficient.
+- Young people on placements are considered like normal employees of the host, so a company’s normal Risk Assessment (RA), Health & Safety (HS) and insurance policies are sufficient.
 The employer just needs to make sure that what they have in place is appropriate for the age of the people hosted on the placement.
-For example, the Risk Assessment and Health & Safety policy needs to take into account young people who might not be familiar with workplaces.
+For example, the RA and H&S policies need to take into account young people who might not be familiar with workplaces.

 Keep calm, and run a placements programme